-- 58. Romania has increased its defence budget from \$2.6bn to \$4bn from 2014 to 2017 (IISS, 2018).
-The figures make Romania set to meet the NATO spending guideline at 2.03% of GDP dedicated to military expenditure.
-The government's plan is to reach \$5bn by 2020. - 59.
+- 59. Romania has increased its defence budget from USD 2.6 billion to USD 3.6 billion from 2014 to 2017 (NATO, 2018).
+Romanian defence spending is estimated to reach 1.93% GDP in 2018.
+The government's plan is to reach USD 5 billion by 2020, which would push it above the 2% benchmark. - 60.
 An active NATO member, host of the Aegis Ashore missile defence system and of several multinational NATO forces, Romania is only 200 miles away from Crimea.
-After the inauguration of the Aegis Ashore in 2016, President Vladimir Putin warned Romania and Poland they are in Moscow's 'crosshairs' (Hope, 2017).
-In response, Romania set out plans to purchase the US-made Patriot missile and air defence system.

-60. Furthermore, Romania is also an enthusiastic participant in the EU's Permanent Structured Cooperation (PESCO) and related defence integration initiatives.
+After the inauguration of the Aegis Ashore in 2016, President Vladimir Putin warned Romania and Poland they are in Moscow's "crosshairs" (Hope, 2017).
+In response, Romania set out plans to purchase the US-made Patriot missile and air defence system. - 61.
+Furthermore, Romania is also an enthusiastic participant in the EU's Permanent Structured Cooperation (PESCO) and related defence integration initiatives.
 As the EU's fastest growing economy, Romania's procurement list includes fast corvettes, armoured troop carriers, multiple-launch rocket systems and Intelligence, Surveillance and Reconnaissance (ISR) systems (McLeary, 2017).